circleci/circleci-docs/jekyll/_cci2/non-aws.md

 5. Enter your license.

 6. Complete the Storage section.
-If you are not using a cloud service, then you will pick `None`—more information below.
+If you are not using a cloud service, then you will pick `None` (more information below).

 7. Set the VM Provider to None.